frnmst/gnupot/README.md

     notified.
 The command `notify-send` is perfect for this because of its simplicity.
 - Solid syncing agent.
-  - `rsync` would be grat for this but it is only designed for mirroring.
+  - `rsync` would be great for this but it is only designed for mirroring.
 We need something more sophistiated like `unison`.
 I don't know yet if `git` would be better. **WORK IN PROGERSS.**
-- Automatic collision detection and resolution. **WORK IN PROGRESS**.
+- Automatic file conflict detection and resolution. **WORK IN PROGRESS**.
 - Automatic backup to a maximum user defined number of backups. **TODO**
 - Easily shareble directories.
   - User and groups are managed by simple text files on the server. **TODO.**